ethan-t/ploi-lang/README.md

 ## License

-Ploi is published under the CC BY-NC-SA License
+All code written here by me is in the public domain.